Have you noticed that an older relative seems to be having trouble hearing you at times?

 A major one is that affected person often either doesn’t notice their hearing loss or avoids addressing it.
 They don’t want to feel old.
 They may have heard “hearing aids don’t work,” or that they’re expensive.
 Or they may just be waiting for their doctor to bring it up.

-To get around this type of obstacle, I’m going to again recommend Professor Wallhagen’s brochure.
+Use the brochure to help an older adult address their hearing loss.
 You can print it out, discuss it with family, and then use it to spark a conversation with your health providers.
 Here it is again: Hearing Helps Us Stay Connected to Others.

-And for a short-term solution to hearing loss, consider a Pocketalker * type of device.
+In this case, a short-term solution to consider is a Pocketalker * type of device.
 These are especially helpful when it comes to people with dementia, who often are not good candidates for hearing aids.
-(In fact, I’ve had a Pocketalker in my doctor’s bag since geriatrics fellowship; it’s great for connecting with those “hard-of-hearing” patients.)

 I am linking to a Williams Sound Pocketalker on Amazon, but you may be able to find something similar at lower cost by shopping at Best Buy, Radio Shack, or another local electronics store.

-Again, if you are interested in this topic, I highly recommend learning from Professor Meg Wallhagen, by listening to our two-part podcast interview, and/or by reading the related transcripts:
+If you are interested in this topic, I highly recommend learning from my UCSF colleague Professor Meg Wallhagen, PhD, by listening to our two-part podcast interview, and/or by reading the related transcripts:

 *Note: our Pocketalker link is an Amazon affiliate link.
 We are now participating in the Amazon Associates affiliate program, so if you buy through the link on our site, Better Health While Aging will earn a small commission, at no additional cost to you.
 Thank you for your support!